MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/windows-desktop-extension-sdk.md

 ---
 # Windows Desktop Extension SDK API contracts for UWP

-Lists all of the API contracts in the Windows desktop extension SDK for the Universal Windows Platform (UWP).
+See a list of all the API contracts in the Windows desktop extension SDK for the Universal Windows Platform (UWP).

 ## Version 10.0.15063.0